Seif-Tamer1/Monsters-INC.-Game-Milestone2/README.md

 canister value we assumed it is the delta

 //Board: initialize board: try/ catch for odd indicies in door cells not implemented
+                           try/ catch for out of boundary index for constants conveyor belts not implemented